0xSpaceShard/starknet-devnet/website/versioned_docs/version-0.0.6/blocks.md

 ## Creating blocks on demand

-If you start Devnet with the `--blocks-on-demand` CLI option, all valid transactions will be stored in a pending block (targetable via block tag `"pending"`).
+If you start Devnet with the `--block-generation-on demand` CLI option, all valid transactions will be stored in a pending block (targetable via block tag `"pending"`).

 To create a block on demand, send a `POST` request to `/create_block`.
 This will convert the pending block to the latest block (targetable via block tag `"latest"`), giving it a block hash and a block number.
 All subsequent transactions will be stored in a new pending block.